Supreme Court Keeps Guns Away from Domestic Violence Abusers

 March 26, 2014

-March 26, 2014 – “Victims of domestic violence and their advocates are breathing easier today, since the U.S. Supreme Court has ruled that convicted domestic violence abusers will be prohibited from possessing firearms,” said Kim Gandy, President and CEO of the National Network to End Domestic Violence (NNEDV), which celebrated today’s significant decision in U.S. vs. Castleman.
+Washington, DC – “Victims of domestic violence and their advocates are breathing easier today, since the U.S. Supreme Court has ruled that convicted domestic violence abusers will be prohibited from possessing firearms,” said Kim Gandy, President & CEO of the National Network to End Domestic Violence (NNEDV), which celebrated today’s significant decision in United States v.
+Castleman.

 “A contrary decision would have eroded the very heart of the long-standing federal protections that prohibit abusers from possessing firearms,” said Gandy.
 “Frankly, we were terrified that a decision would re-arm thousands of abusers — the very people who are most likely to murder their intimate partners — which would have been tragic beyond measure.
 We are delighted that the Court upheld this vital law.”